They say your life flashes before you when you die.

-At home you shrunk on the sofa like a survivor shipwrecked on the sand, as the waves washed in around her ankles.
+At home you shrink on the sofa like a survivor shipwrecked on the sand, as the waves wash in around your ankles.
 It’s hard to see it from your side, but age is not the slow receding of life’s tide, it is the compulsion of the ocean’s depths, the source of tides, the source of flow, the unfathomable dark and acquiescence of our being.
 I see you from there, I feel you coming, I sense you knowing and willing to join me.
 Can you feel me yet?
-You looked about you again, as if a shadow darted by with no ready origin.
-Were you looking for me?
-I was there.
-I was beside you, hand in hand, shoulder to shoulder.
-I was the shadow, I was the source.
+You look about again, as if a shadow darted by with no ready origin.
+Are you looking for me?
+I am here.
+I am beside you, hand in hand, shoulder to shoulder.
+I am the shadow, I am the source.

 You were unaware of the first stroke.
 It was minor, but I saw the sag on your left brow, the slight downturn on your lips, a moderation of your usual energy and quick wittedness.
 Did you see it?
 Or did you just call it age?
 There is no difference anyway – it was step to aging, aging is a step in aging.

-You could still recite The Jabberwocky though, something which Joel frequently did with you Kids are great.
-You were fit enough though to watch the occasional football game the boys played, perched on the fold down seat in your walking frame on the sideline as the afternoon closed in, scarf wrapped and holding a pallid cup of tea in one hand.
+You could still recite The Jabberwocky though, something which Joel frequently did with you and the kids.
+You were fit enough to watch the occasional football game the boys played, perched on the fold down seat in your walking frame on the sideline as the afternoon closed in, scarf wrapped about your thinning neck line, and holding a pallid cup of tea in one hand.
 You told them I was a fullback in my day, and a fast and handsome one at that.

 I particularly enjoyed riding with you on the motor scooter, the Red Demon.
 Up to the shops, out to the cinema, over to Lucy Lambet’s for book club.
 You weren’t going to a nursing home, you announced to Sarah when she had the nerve to raise the topic.
 And you watched the boys taking turns driving the scooter up and down the footpath.
 She at least persuaded you to accept the medi-alert in case you fell.

-You didn’t fall of course.
-You made sure of that.
-But one night you just slept, and didn’t stop sleeping.
-Then I knew it was happening.
-I rejoiced, and called you, encouraged you.
-I felt your weight loosen and droop into the bed, I watched your joints relax, I heard the final untrammelled breath as it exited your barely open lips.
+You don’t fall of course.
+You make sure of that.
+But one night you just sleep, and don’t stop sleeping.
+Then I know it is happening.
+I rejoice, and call you, encourage you.
+I feel your weight loosen and droop into the bed, I watch your joints relax, I hear the final untrammelled breath as it exits your barely open lips.

 And you come to me.
 Glorious and free and high spirited and vital and you shriek with joy when you see me and we race to each other.
 Arms cling to bodies and entangle in spirited flesh, you glow, you glow, your smile as pure and light as earth’s beginning and your taste on dying lips the sweet and exotic licence of being.
 We laugh, we hug and hold and cry and the dark world turns about us shaving shards from distant suns and moons and the gloaming of life’s long appointment.

-This was our love.
-I was, you were, we were, a knot of body pressed unfleshed in a love as grand as the horizons and as insignificant as a planet in the cosmos.
-This was our being and our ending.
-This was our time between.
+This was – still it – our love.
+I am, you are, we are, a knot of body pressed unfleshed in a love as grand as the horizons and as insignificant as a planet in the cosmos.
+This is our being and our ending.
+This is our time between.
 A love that marks no stain on the heavens, but only on the hearts of two mortals, who, although gone, remain in love.
-And the fact of having been, of having loved remains insoluble, undeniable, inextinct.
+And the fact of having been, of having loved, remains insoluble, undeniable, inextinct.
 Though the sun may eat our earth and shrink into shreds of shadowed obsolescence this will remain, a quiet mote of truth etched in to the unkept records of all that occurred: we loved each other with a unity that was light and gold and minute and magnificent.